Home>Testamentary Trusts

 If a spouse is unable to manage finances effectively (particularly when large estates are passed on), a way to solve the problem is to include a testamentary trust as a provision of your will.

 The flexibility of private trusts is attractive.
-You can set up your trust so that it provides income to your spouse but, upon his or her death, the assets are passed to your children.
+You can set up your trust so that it provides income to your spouse, but upon his or her death, the assets are passed to your children.

 This is particularly common in second marriages, with assets passed to children from a previous marriage after the second spouse dies.